The greatest story to ever unfold

 Jesus, in so many words, explained to Simon that he hadn’t figured that out on his own, but God had revealed it to him.

 And so it is.
-If we are to have this Jesus revealed to us, it must be experientially.
-God, the Father, must seek us.
-He must find us.
-He must draw us by His spirit to Himself, and He must save us.
-It is all of grace.
+If we are to have this Jesus revealed to us it must be experiential.
+God, the Father, must seek us, He must find us, He must draw us by His spirit to himself and He must save us.
+It is ALL of grace.
 It is a gift, just like the babe born in a stable and laid in a manger.

 (0) comments